Laucs/furnivision-app/README.md

 Dashboard
 - category
-- clickable furnitures
+- clickable Shops ✔
 - clickable heart icons
-- search functionality (least priority)
+- search functionality (least priority) ✔

 Shop
 - Buy button for the viewing of furniture should go directly to orders page
 - fix furniture selection ui ✔
-- search functionality
+- search functionality ✔

 Cart
 - should not allow users to checkout when cart is null ✔